Osthe (soundtrack)

 Osthe is the soundtrack album for 2011 Tamil film of the same name starring Silambarasan, Richa Gangopadhyay, Sonu Sood, Jithan Ramesh, Santhanam, VTV Ganesh, Nassar and Revathi.
 Osthe's soundtrack album and background score were composed by S. Thaman in his first collaboration with Silambarasan and Dharani, instead of Dharani's usual collaboration with Vidyasagar (who had composed the music for his previous films).
 Silambarasan said that composer Yuvan Shankar Raja, with whom he usually collaborates, had suggested signing Thaman as music director.
-The music rights were acquired by Sony Music.
+The music rights were acquired by Sony Music India.

 Release

 The soundtrack was initially planned to be released on 6 October 2011 (coinciding with Vijayadashami), but the release ceremony was held on 28 October in Chennai.
 The event was attended by the film's cast and crew, and other celebrities.
-Vijay, who had worked with Dharani in Ghilli (2004) and Kuruvi (2008), was the guest of honour and unveiled the film's soundtrack CD.